Adillwma/SDx4/README.md

 - Packaged as a windows installer with no python or code dependencies.
 - Lightweight modern windows GUI to simplify usage.
 - Batch processing upscaling ability
-- Incorperates tiled processing to allow for large images to be upscaled with low ram usage and direct cpu processig for users without cuda gpu's.
+- Incorperates fixed tile processing to allow for large images to be upscaled with low ram usage and direct cpu processig for users without cuda gpu's whilst opperating the upscale model at its optimum resoloution.
-- Dynamic tileshifting to reduce edge artifacts, and allow for a more accurate upscale whilst avoiding dark pixel padding or processing non image data.
+- Dynamic tileshifting to reduce image edge artifacts, and allow for a more accurate upscale whilst avoiding dark pixel padding or processing non image data.
-- Soft and hard edge blending selectable by user.
+- Soft and hard edge blending selectable by user to reduce tile edge seams.
 - Ability to use the xFormers library to greatly speed up processing given a cuda gpu.
 - Ability to use cpu offloading to allow for boosted cpu processing whilst using a cuda gpu.
 - Ability to introduce attention slicing to reduce memory usage (not recomended, inferior to xFormers and covered by tiled processing)